 In conclusion, this tortilla recipe is so easy and will definitely become a staple.

 Homemade Butter Tortillas

 - 2½ cups All-Purpose Flour (298 g) I like T-65 flour in France but have also substituted whole wheat flour.

 - ½ tsp salt

-- Chop the butter into small cubes and add it into the bowl.
-Use your fingers to work he butter into the flour until it disappears.
+- Add the butter to the mixture.
+With your fingers, pinch the cubes into the flour until it disappears.
 This will take about five minutes.

 So, if you end up making these butter tortillas, let me know what you think!